Skip to content

 This parameter is suitable for automated script deployment of DataFlux Func

-The download script defaults to creating/clearing the dataflux-func-portable-{architecture}-{version} directory in the current directory and downloading the installation files there.
+The download script will create/clear the dataflux-func-portable-{architecture}-{version} directory in the current directory by default and download the installation files to it.

-If you need to download to a specified directory, you can specify this parameter, such as:
+If you need to download to a specified directory, you can specify this parameter, for example:

 Bash